- Name: Ryan Hames

 Often the results are not something you expect either

 Often, you may experience results that you didn’t expect, and that can be even better than if the results came out as you initially expected.
 Because if you don’t expect it, then it’s probably going to be a better finding because if you’ve read around and predicted what you think will happen but then it doesn’t, to me, that’s more interesting.
-Confirmation of currently accepted theories is important, but the fruition of new, surprising findings to me are even more exciting.
+Confirmation of currently accepted theories is important, but the fruition of new, surprising findings to me is even more exciting.

 What is your Morning Routine (The first 2 hours of your day)?

 Usually, I get up around half-past six.
 I very much enjoy my coffee in the morning and it’s one of the first things I look forward to when I wake up.
-I try to go to the gym about five times a week and normally try to get to the gym for around half past seven so I can then be in the lab for nine.
+I try to go to the gym about five times a week and normally try to get to the gym around half past seven so I can then be in the lab for nine.
 I love this routine because I feel like I’ve accomplished something before I’ve got into the office and by the time I get into the lab, I’ve completely woken up and I’m ready to crack on with my first task.
 I do believe exercise clears my head too and allows me to think about problems in a new light afterward.

 How does a typical day look for you?

-A typical day at the moment is mostly spent at the computer, analysing results.
+A typical day at the moment is mostly spent at the computer, analyzing results.
 I’ve got a huge dataset at the moment, which I’m trying to go through.
 I’m trying to pick out what’s interesting and what’s not.
-Rewind to two years ago in the first or second year of the PhD, I was mostly in the lab trying to juggle two or three experiments at the same time.
+Rewind to two years ago in the first or second year of the Ph.D., I was mostly in the lab trying to juggle two or three experiments at the same time.
 I quickly got better at juggling experiments.
 So when I first started I’d plan like maybe two experiments for the week and I’d do them on separate days, there’d be a lot of dead time in-between.
 I then started getting more efficient and was able to interweave the experiments to do tasks for one experiment in the spaces between tasks for other experiments.
 It was a far cry from when I first started, I spent a lot of the time in my second and third-year running around with a load of times written on the back of my hand doing stuff at the same time.
 My step count was often way over 10,000 per day!

 What platforms and tools do you use in your professional life?